100 Incredibly Useful Travel Tips for Visiting Vancouver

 98. Wi-Fi can be found all over Vancouver, in coffee shops, restaurants, stores, shopping malls, or various hot spots.

-99. Although recreational marijuana use is still illegal in B.C. for now, the city is pretty weed-friendly.
+99. Even before recreational marijuana became legal in Canada, the city was pretty weed-friendly.
 There are dispensaries everywhere, and you'll often come across people selling joints or edibles at the Art Gallery, beaches, or 4/20 events.

 100. Homelessness in Vancouver is a real problem, and if it's your first time visiting you may be shocked by what you see.
 The Downtown Eastside in particular is plagued by poverty, drug use, mental illness, prostitution, and crime.
 Unfortunately, politicians have only made empty promises and not done much to aid this growing crisis.
 If this shocks, surprises, or saddens you during your visit, get in touch with the City of Vancouver or the Tourism Board and share your thoughts!
 If enough people speak out, perhaps things will slowly start to change.